Brodrick Bunkley: College career

 In his true freshman season at Florida State, Bunkley appeared in eight games and totaled 13 tackles, one tackle for loss and three quarterback hurries.
 In the next-to-last game of the regular season against Florida, Bunkley injured his left knee on an apparent "chop block" by Gators guard Mo Mitchell, which caused him to miss the remainder of the season including the 2003 Sugar Bowl.

 As a sophomore, Bunkley played in all 13 games, serving as a back-up to nose guard Jeff Womble.
 When Womble missed both the Virginia and Wake Forest due to injury, Bunkley stepped in as starter.
 For the season, Bunkley ranked third among defensive lineman with 38 tackles (19 solo, 19 assisted), including eight for a loss, and also had five QB hurries, two pass break-ups, one and a half sacks and a fumble recovery.
 Seminoles coaches named him Co-Defensive Newcomer of the Year, along with A. J. Nicholson.

 After Womble's graduation, Bunkley took over as starting nose guard in 2004.
 However, he missed the second half of the season with a severe right high ankle sprain.
 Having only played in seven games, he finished the year with 12 tackles (three for loss), one sack and one quarterback hurry.
 He underwent surgery on his ankle after the season and was then ruled academically ineligible in the spring of 2005.
 He attended summer school, missing a portion of fall camp awaiting his grades.

 With his eligibility re-instated, Bunkley started all 13 games at nose guard for the Seminoles.
 He ranked second nationally in tackles for loss by any defender with 25 (behind only Dan Bazuin's 26.5), thereby establishing a new single-season school record, surpassing Darnell Dockett's 23.5 from the 2001 season.
 Bunkley also lead the Seminoles with nine sacks, was second on the team in quarterback hurries with 15, and tied for third with 39 solo tackles.
 He was named a FWAA team first-team All-American and a CNNSI.com first-team All-American.

 Professional career

-2006 NFL Draft
+2006 NFL draft

 Projected a first-round pick, Bunkley was praised for his "tremendous first-step quickness" and "nasty attitude".
 At the NFL Scouting Combine, Bunkley had an impressive 44 repetitions on the 225-pound bench press.

-On April 29, 2006, Bunkley was drafted by the Philadelphia Eagles in the first round (14th overall) of the 2006 NFL Draft.
+On April 29, 2006, Bunkley was drafted by the Philadelphia Eagles in the first round (14th overall) of the 2006 NFL draft.
 He was one of four Florida State Seminoles defensive players taken in the first round of the draft, along with Ernie Sims, Kamerion Wimbley, and Antonio Cromartie.
-Bunkley was also the highest selected defensive lineman since Corey Simon in 2000.
+Bunkley was the highest selected defensive lineman selected by the Eagles since Corey Simon in 2000.